-This article has been a guide to what is Rate of Return on Investment and its definition.
-Here we discuss components, formula, and the calculation of the rate of return on investment along with practical examples.
+This article has been a guide to what is Rate of Return on Investment.
+Here we explain its formula, and calculation with examples, advantages, and disadvantages.
 Here we also discuss the advantages and disadvantages.
-You can learn more about from the following articles –
+You can learn more about it from the following articles –